min-chao/home/_pages/publications.md

 Publications
 ## English journal articles
 8\.
-Min et al. (Forthcoming).
+Min, C, et al. (Forthcoming).
 Identifying citation patterns of scientific breakthroughs: A perspective of dynamic citation process.
 Information Processing & Management.
 7\.
 Min, C, Chen, Q, Yan, E, Bu, Y, Sun, J. Citation cascade and the evolution of topic relevance.
 (2020) Journal of the Association for Information Science and Technology, 1– 18. [https://doi.org/10.1002/asi.24370](https://doi.org/10.1002/asi.24370)
 6\.
 Zhao, Z., Bu, Y., Kang, L., Min, C., Bian, Y., Tang, L., & Li, J. (2020).
 An investigation of the relationship between scientists’ mobility to/from China and their research performance.
 Journal of Informetrics, 14(2), 101037.
 5\.
 Zhao, L., & Min, C. (2019).
 The Rise of Fashion Informatics: A Case of Data-Mining-Based Social Network Analysis in Fashion.
 Clothing and Textiles Research Journal, 37(2), 87-102.